vsch/SmartData/README.md

 ### Smart Data Scopes

-A data scope is a SmartVersionedData container where each value is identified by a key: `SmartDataKey<V:Any>` which defines the data type, default value and optionally how the value is computed and over what related scopes: ANCESTORS, PARENT, SELF, CHILDREN, DESCENDANTS.
-Each data point represents N values indexed by an arbitrary integer.
+A data scope is a SmartVersionedData container where each value is identified by a key: `SmartDataKey<V:Any>` which defines the data type, default value and optionally how the value is computed and over what related scopes: ANCESTORS, PARENT, SELF, CHILDREN, DESCENDANTS and dependent on other data keys.
+Each key represents N data points indexed by an arbitrary integer within a data scope.

+Scopes can be top level or have parent/child relationships to other scopes.
+A value not found at the child scope level will be taken from the parent and the parent's parent, as needed.

+Automatically computed values can be used to connect to properties or as dependents of other computed data points.
+The wiring is done on `finalizeAllScopes()` method call on a top level scope.
+Only data points for which there is a consumer, or which are dependencies of other data points for which there is a consumer, will be created with all others are ignored.

+All keys provide a default value so that if only a sub-set of dependent data points is available, defaults will be used for the missing values.

+Once a call to `finalizeAllScopes()` is done, the data scope is no longer involved and all computations and data propagation is done through `SmartVersionedData` classes, which **do not** keep a reference to the data scope that created them, so the data scopes can be garbage collected while the smart data classes live on.

 This is easiest to show with an example: